 If all else has failed, then it’s time to go all out and erase the entire phone.
 Obviously, it’s preferable to avoid this, but if the previous tips have failed, then you likely have no choice.
 Go to Settings >General >Transfer or Reset iPhone >Erase All Contents and Settings.
 Make sure Find My iPhone is switched off, and of course, make that iCloud backup.
 Then follow the on-screen instructions.

 I say to make a backup, but it is entirely possible that the bug may be inside the backup.
 So by restoring the backup, you could very well be putting the bug back on the phone, putting you back to square one.
 Therefore, it may be better to cut your losses and start the phone afresh with factory settings.

 If erasing the phone back to factory settings hasn’t made a lick of difference, then it’s a hardware issue.
 Either you have a faulty battery, or you have a loose circuit somewhere.
 Either way, you need to go to an Apple store or licensed Apple repair shop to get the phone seen to.
 Make an appointment to see someone and take it in.

-If your phone is under warranty, it’s possible the repair won’t cost anything at all.
+If your iPhone is under warranty, it’s possible the repair won’t cost anything at all.
 Of course, if you spilled a cup of coffee all over the phone, then that’s a different matter.
 Expect to get a bill.